-I am a Leverhulme early career research fellow based at the University of Sheffield's Philosophy department.
-I specialise in early modern and nineteenth-century philosophy.
+I am an Assistant Professor in Philosophy based at the University of Durham.
+I am interested in issues in metaphysics, epistemology, and the philosophy of mind in early modern and nineteenth-century philosophy.

 I spend a lot of my time working on uncovering forgotten figures in the history of philosophy (James Ward, Charles Renouvier, and Clarisse Coignet, to name a few), but I have recently been focusing my research on the more well known philosophers William James and Hegel.
 I am writing a book on William James and the relationship between his metaphysics and his pragmatism, and I hope to finish that relatively soon.
 I am also writing a book on habit in the history of philosophy (from Descartes to Dewey), which will no doubt take a lot longer.

 My previous research focused on the reception of Leibnizian Metaphysics and attempts to defend and redevelop the monadology after the Kantian revolution.
 I have co-edited a special issue of the British Journal for the History of Philosophy focusing on this topic (with Pauline Phemister).
 I have also co-authored a monograph Idealism: The History of a Philosophy, Routledge (with Iain Hamilton Grant and Sean Watson)

 Before coming to work at Durham, I held a Levehulme Early Career Fellowship at the University of Sheffield, a Visiting Fellowship at the University of Chicago's Commitee on Social Thought, and an Institute for Advanced Studies in the Humanities Research Fellowship at the University of Edinburgh.